 Greg is the parent of two students at Hamlin Robinson School.
 He's served as a board member since 2014 and on the Finance Committee since 2013.
 Greg is Managing Partner at Northwest Asset Management, based on Mercer Island.
 In addition to his service to HRS, Greg serves on the board of University Child Development School as the Treasurer, Finance Committee Chair, and Investment Committee Member.

 Simon Hindocha-Daniels, Trustee

-Simon joined the board in 2012, and currently serves as Chair of the Governance Committee.
+Simon joined the board in 2012, and previously served as Chair of the Governance Committee.
 As the parent of a Hamlin Robinson School alum, Simon has observed the life changing benefits the school’s programs have had for his own daughter.
 Simon manages the Microsoft typography team responsible for providing fonts and typographic guidance to all of Microsoft’s product teams.
 Simon previously served on the Spruce Street School Board, and is currently on the board of the Association Typographique Internationale.
 Simon holds a BA in Typography & Graphic Communication from the University of Reading, UK.

 Evan Hundley, Trustee